 Email clients use SMTP to send messages to a mail server for delivery while email servers use it to forward messages to their recipients.

-Outgoing emails are usually sent using the port 587 or 465 while the port 25 is used for relaying the message between mail servers.
+Outgoing emails are usually sent using port 587 or 465 while port 25 is used for relaying the message between mail servers.

 Much of the email delivery depends on the reputation of the sender's IP.
 Therefore, it’s important to follow common courtesy and best practices when operating a mail server.

-SMTP ports 25 and 465 are traditionally blocked by residential Internet Service Providers and also cloud services providers to prevent spam.
-This is to prevent open SMTP relays being misused or set up for abuse.
+SMTP ports 25 and 465 are traditionally blocked by residential Internet Service Providers and also cloud service providers to prevent spam.
+This is to prevent open SMTP relays from being misused or set up for abuse.

 Although the outbound SMTP ports 25 and 465 are blocked, you can choose to use port 587, or a non-standard port to send email through a relay.
 For example, you can configure your Mail Transfer Agent to use a mailing service e.g. MailChimp or Mailgun over port 587 to securely relay emails.

 Alternatively, you might not want to run your own email server at all.
-Depending on your intended use for sending emails, you should consider utilising one of the aforementioned dedicated mailing services.
-Marketing campaigns and transactional emails are often best left for professionals to ensure reliable delivery.
+Depending on your intended use for sending emails, you should consider utilizing one of the aforementioned dedicated mailing services.
+Marketing campaigns and transactional emails are often best left to professionals to ensure reliable delivery.

 The outbound SMTP port 25 and port 465 is closed by default on new accounts to prevent accidental open relays and misuse.